palladius/ForbiciCartaSasso/README.rst

     ''public Game(int nTurns, IPlayer player1, IPlayer player2)'' ,

 letting the Main to decide the 'race' (human vs computer) of players.
+See TODO comment in the Main class.

 Install
 -------